chainapsis/ewallet/README.md

 Crypto wallet seamlessly built in your apps.

-Using the latest advances in cryptography, Keplr Embedded delivers a seamless experience by integrating the security of blockchain wallets directly into web or mobile apps.
+Using the latest advances in cryptography, Oko delivers a seamless experience by integrating the security of blockchain wallets directly into web or mobile apps.